 #OK2Talk is a support group and is not a therapy group.
 This group is not intended to replace professional mental health services but can serve as a supplement to therapeutic treatment.

 The group will be facilitated two mental health professionals (one licensed and one under supervision) provided by NAMI Austin through a partnership with Austin Family Institute.

 If it’s not a therapy group, why are there licensed professionals in the group?

 The role of the licensed professionals in facilitating the group is to guide the support group structure, to provide opportunities for skill building as well as to ensure the safety and well-being of the teens in the group.

-Any student, ages 12-14, experiencing mental health challenges.
+Any student, ages 14-17, experiencing mental health challenges.
+No diagnosis is necessary.

 There is no cost to attend.

 Yes, registration is absolutely required.
 Teens interested in attending the support group should download, print and complete the registration form and return it to the #OK2Talk Program Director, Jessica Miller at email@example.com.
 She can also be reached at 512-420-9810 ext.
 1003.